 Bert’s Coffee Brew Guide

-Ratios that slap, temps that sing, and grinds that groove.
-Hot, iced & cold brew—dialed for daily bliss.
+Bert’s not-so-serious, very helpful cheat sheet for ratios that slap, temps that sing, and grinds that groove.

 Hot Brew Basics